-|District:||1 - Denny Barney|
+|District:||1 - Jack Sellers|

 |Phase:||Design & Engineering|

 The Powerline, Vineyard Road, and Rittenhouse (PVR) Flood Retarding Structures (FRS) are located in northwest Pinal County, south of Apache Junction and parallel to the Central Arizona Project (CAP) canal between Baseline Road and Ocotillo Road.
 Per its agreements with the Soil Conservation Service (now Natural Resources Conservation Service, or NRCS), the District operates and maintains the structures.
-The FRS protect approximately 72 square miles of residential, commercial, and agricultural land in Maricopa and Pinal counties from being flooded, and protect structures such as the CAP canal, Phoenix-Mesa Gateway Airport, and the Loop 202 Santan Freeway.
+The FRS protects approximately 72 square miles of residential, commercial, and agricultural land in Maricopa and Pinal counties from being flooded, and protects structures such as the CAP canal, Phoenix-Mesa Gateway Airport, and the Loop 202 Santan Freeway.